wjayee/tp/docs/DeveloperGuide.md

 6. Implement more detailed error messages for `add` command.
 Currently, our AnimalCatalog prevents adding of identical animals, and this identity is tracked using the primary key `ID` of the animal.
 When a user tries to add an animal and specifies an `ID` that already exists in the AnimalCatalog, the error message states that `This animal already exists in the Catalog`.
 While performing as expected, it can be further enhanced with the animal `ID`, such as `Animal with ID: 1111 already exists in the Catalog`.

+7. Allow for multiple task creations for single animal and creations of the same tasks for multiple animals.
+Currently, we only allow for one task creation for one animal per command.
+This can be implemented by allowing a user to specify if they are adding a single task to multiple animals with an additional `single` keyword or multiple tasks to a single animal with an additional `multiple` keyword.

 ## **Appendix: Effort**